 Dear Parish Family and Friends,

-Since our parish is not quite 25 years old (2018 is our 25th anniversary) our parishioners all come from another parish in Johnson County, Indianapolis, Indiana and throughout the world (though some of our youth baptized as infants here are approaching adulthood!).
-Some parishioners grew up in White River Township, our home township, while others have just arrived to the Center Grove and surrounding communities.
+Our parish has just celebrated our 25th anniversary and our parishioners have all come from another parish in Johnson County, Indianapolis, Indiana and throughout the world (though some of our youth baptized as infants here are approaching adulthood!).
+Some parishioners grew up in White River Township, our home township, while others have just arrived to Center Grove and surrounding communities.
 All of us, however, strive to welcome all who come to our doors, searching for God’s love expressed in so many different ways.

 Please enjoy our website offerings, and we hope to see you at Mass!

 Peace and all good,

 Fr.
 Steve Giannini

 I am Fr.
 Jeyaseelan Sengolraj from India.
 You can address me friendly as Fr.
 Jey.
 I was born in Karankadu, from southern state of Tamilnadu in India.
 Karankadu is 135-year-old parish founded by a Portuguese Father Gabriel Nathar.
 Three fourths of the land is surrounded by the Bay of Bengal.
 All people living there are only Catholics.
 Saints Francis Xavier and John De Britto had done their missionary work of spreading the Gospel here.

 My parents are Late Sengolraj and Arputhaseeli.
 I am from the family of nine having only five brothers and three sisters.
 All have got married and settled there and I am the youngest one in my family being consecrated to God.
 Our family profession is fishing in the deep sea.
 I used to go with my dad fishing at midnight, coming back around 7 am then rushing to school.